danyaberezun/KEEPs/README.md

 ```

 Programmer have to explicitly cast data to PieData as he is sure that it
 is always successful.
-In this case it is true and could be inferenced
+In this case, it is true and could be inferenced
 gadt inference.
-Then code could became more type-safe and less verbose:
+Then code could become more type-safe and less verbose:

 ```Kotlin
 fun <A> Chart<A>.myDraw(data: A): Unit =